-Best ways to spend travel money in Italy: Debit & prepaid cards
+Best ways to spend travel money in Italy: Debit and prepaid cards

 Learn more about the best card to use, if you should use a UK debit card and other ways to take spending money to Italy.

-Traveller’s advice on some of the best ways bring, access and spend travel money in Italy: As a Eurozone member state, the official currency of Italy is the euro.
+As a Eurozone member state, Italy’s official currency is the euro.

 Compared to countries like France, Germany and the UK, Italy is still a somewhat cash-based economy.
 Don’t think you’re going to be paying cash all the time, though.
 Shops and merchants in Italy are well equipped to accept card payments (Visa and Mastercard are more common than American Express) — the uptake of contactless payment technology increases year on year.